Nordix/nsm-test/ovl/nsm-ovs/README.md

 #### Work-around 1

 Set `ethtool -K eth3 tx off` in `vm-202` (this is set by scripts).
-This will force the kernel to calculate the tcp cksum.
+This will force the kernel to calculate tcp cksums.

 #### Work-around 2